 INTRODUCTION — Sleep-wake disturbances are among the most prevalent and persistent sequelae of traumatic brain injury (TBI) [1-3].
 Patients suffering from TBI of any severity, in both the acute and chronic phases, commonly report excessive daytime sleepiness, increased sleep need, insomnia, and sleep fragmentation [4-6].
 Identification and treatment of sleep disorders in patients with TBI is important and can complement other efforts to promote maximum functional recovery.

 The clinical features, evaluation, and treatment of sleep-wake disorders in patients with TBI are discussed here.
 The classification of TBI and management of other complications of head injury, including the postconcussion syndrome, are reviewed separately.
-(See "Traumatic brain injury: Epidemiology, classification, and pathophysiology" and "Concussion and mild traumatic brain injury" and "Postconcussion syndrome" and "Management of acute severe traumatic brain injury".)
+(See "Traumatic brain injury: Epidemiology, classification, and pathophysiology" and "Acute mild traumatic brain injury (concussion) in adults" and "Postconcussion syndrome" and "Management of acute severe traumatic brain injury".)

 EPIDEMIOLOGY — In the acute and subacute phases after mild TBI, sleep-wake complaints of any kind are reported by approximately one-third of patients within the first 10 days after injury and up to 50 percent at six weeks post-injury [7-9].
 The prevalence is even higher among individuals with severe TBI [10,11].
 In a prospective study of 205 patients admitted to an acute rehabilitation hospital after severe TBI, 84 percent had sleep-wake disturbances upon admission and 66 percent continued to have disturbances at one month post-injury .